mustafa-kapadia1483/shark-tank-india/README.md

 1. From the Google Cloud console, enable the **[Google Sheets API](https://developers.google.com/sheets/api)**.
 2. Click manage, then go to the credentials tab. **Click on the App Engine default service account**.
 3. From there, click the _Keys_ tab and add an new JSON key.
 4. This will download a JSON file to your system.
-Save it to the root of the project as secrets.json, but do NOT expose it publicly.
-Add it to gitignore to be safe.
+Save it.
+5. Convert this json to base64

-5. Setting up .env.local:
+6. Setting up .env.local:

 ```
-GOOGLE_APPLICATION_CREDENTIALS=./secrets.json
+GOOGLE_CREDENTIALS="Json converted to base64"
 SHEET_ID=1OSSh4hn3o9xUs9HqRWSybyK9IvFyA6wvS_PYMsccihA
 ```